 Copper Deficiency in Plant Growth

-Copper levels also drop as the amount of organic matter is increased.
-Organic matter usually hampers the availability of copper by reducing soil mineral fixation and leaching.
+- Copper levels also drop as the amount of organic matter is increased, which usually hampers the availability of copper by reducing soil mineral fixation and leaching.
 However, once organic matter has sufficiently decomposed, adequate copper can be released into the soil and taken up by plants.

 Inadequate levels of copper can lead to poor growth, delayed flowering, and plant sterility.
 Copper deficiency in plant growth may appear as wilting with leaf tips turning a bluish-green color.
 In grain-type plants, the tips may become brown and appear to mimic frost damage.